 Phsar Thmei (Central Market)

 The Central Market is housed in a large art deco building that is one of the city's landmarks.
 Phnom Penh was once a French colonial city and there is evidence of this all around the city with some of the buildings and architecture.
 This building was constructed in 1937 and over the past few years has undergone a refurbishing project, with the interior reconstructed and the building given a new bright yellow paint job.
 This market sells everything from jewelery and precious stones, to houseware items and fresh foods.
 The fresh food section of this market was interesting, if not scary.
 Scary because from a health perspective, it was dirty and nothing was refrigerated, including all the meat and chicken (and there were flies everywhere!).
 Everything just lay out in the hot open air (it was very hot with the temperature hovering around 34 degrees Celsius).
 Surprisingly there were many customers making purchases and for the locals this is probably the norm.
+As we were leaving, we came across a lady and her daughter selling local snacks - fried lizards, tarantulas and bugs !
+Unfortunately we were not brave enough to try any.

 National Museum